harinij/100DaysOfCode/README.md

 100 Days Of Code Challenge

-Decided to take up this challenge to push myself to continue learning and create interesting side projects.
-This would be something other than what I code for my regular work.
-Will be documenting my progress here for 100 days.
+100 Days of exciting side projects and complete apps.
+This would be something other than what I code for my regular work to explore interesting tech stack and frameworks.
+This space will document my progress and code journey.

-Read more about it on medium here: https://medium.com/@hmovielabs
+Read more about it on medium here: https://medium.com/@harinilabs

-About me and other interesting projects on my website: http://HMovieLabs.com/
+About me and other interesting projects on my website: http://HariniLabs.com/